Bai Jingting: Business ventures

-Bai pursued an independent development direction; hence not accepted offers from talent agencies.
-He decided to set up his own studio and secure a foothold in the entertainment industry.
-In 2017, he established his own agency named "Beijing Leben Film & Television Culture Media Co.
-Ltd", specializing in the design, production, and distribution of TV series and films.
+Bai pursued an independent path, bypassing talent agency offers to establish his own studio and enter the entertainment industry.
+In 2017, he founded "Beijing Leben Film & Television Culture Media Co.
+Ltd", an agency specializing in media design, production and distribution.

-In 2021, Bai founded his own merchandise brand 'GoodBai', and partnered with designer Shangguan Zhe to introduce a clothing line under his brand, along with a footwear line, 'ZE by Sankuanz'.
+In 2021, Bai founded his merchandise brand 'GoodBai', partnered with fashion designer Shangguan Zhe, who served as creative director to launch a clothing line, and a footwear line, 'ZE by Sankuanz'.
 In January 2022, "Zhetinghao (Shanghai) Brand Management Co.
-Ltd", its english name is 'GoodBai', was registered.
-In Shanghai, he opened his first café named 'GoodBai Café', in the vicinity of his merchandise outlet, leveraging the momentum.
-Café’s graphic trademark was registered on June 2025.
+Ltd", its English name is 'GoodBai', was registered.
+Capitalizing on this momentum, he opened the 'GoodBai Café' in Shanghai, in the vicinity of his apparel outlet.
+In August 2025, he refocused the brand strategy on quality and durability, establishing the subsidiary "Qikemeng Brand Management Co.
+Ltd." to oversee corporate trade and event services.

-In 2022, Bai’s merchandise 'Goodbai' debuted in the "Top 10 Fashion Brands Appealing to Chinese Consumers".
-In 2023, the brand organised Pop-up stores in Paris and Singapore, during the fashion exchange promotional events.
+In 2022, Bai's merchandise 'Goodbai' debuted in the "Top 10 Fashion Brands Appealing to Chinese Consumers".
+In 2023, the brand organised Pop-up stores in Paris and Singapore during the fashion promotional events.
 It collaborated with Crocs, to launch an exclusive "Classic Clog" and won 'Collaborator of the Year' at the 'Footwear News Achievement Awards'.
-In 2024, it associated with Levi's heritage, to create customized collections and promote the brand through experiential marketing.
+In 2024, it associated with Levi's heritage, to create customized collections through experiential marketing.
+In 2025, it partnered with Lane Crawford to launch the limited edition.

-In 2025, Bai revamped the brand strategy to prioritize quality and durability.
-In August, he established "Qikemeng Brand Management Co.
-Ltd", a wholly owned subsidiary of Zhetinghao Company, which would provide trade, consultancy and event services.

 Acting career

 2014-2019: Beginnings

 In 2014, Bai attended the Beijing Film Academy to improve his acting skills.
 He debuted in Back In Time series, an adaptation of the novel by Jiu Yehui, after his Korean linguist's recommended to audition.
 In 2015, he garnered recognition for his performance as "Yu Chuyuan" in The Whirlwind Girl, a martial arts series based on the novel by Ming Xiaoxi.
-In his debut adventure show Survivor Games, he appeared alongside Bear Grylls.
+He also appeared in the Sohu romantic fantasy web short film Love of Magic, which received positive reception.
+His adventure show debut came in Bear Grylls' Survivor Games.

-In 2016, Bai made debut in the romantic film Yesterday Once More, which exceeded ¥ 100M within three days of its release.
+In 2016, Bai debuted in the romantic film Yesterday Once More, which exceeded ¥ 100M within three days of its release.
 He earned popularity through the variety show Who's the Murderer.
 In 2017, he gained praise for his portrayal of "Lu Zhiang" in a youth drama Rush to the Dead Summer.
 Additionally, he joined Dunk Of China and Super Penguin League, both prominent live basketball competitive tournaments, with notable participants.